 Since 1991, the State Department of Children and Families has been operating under the provisions of a federal court-ordered consent decree in the Juan F. case.
 In October 2003, the State entered into an agreement with the Juan F. Court Monitor and lawyers representing the plaintiff class of children in the child welfare system designed to end judicial oversight of the agency by November 2006.
 The agreement was approved and ordered by the court.
-The agreement included the establishment of a Transition Task Force which included the Juan F. Court Monitor, who was given full and binding authority to develop an Exit Plan.
+The agreement included the establishment of a Transition Task Force, which included the Juan F. Court Monitor, who was given full and binding authority to develop an Exit Plan.
 The Court Monitor's Exit Plan includes an open-ended funding provision (virtually identical to that contained in the Consent Decree).
 The State has objected to this provision of the Exit Plan, which was adopted by the court in December 2003, claiming in part that the Exit Plan requires the State to provide open-ended funding to implement the plan which could violate the State's constitutional cap on spending.
 On February 10, 2004 the court denied the State's request to reconsider the funding provision.
+In 2005, the Court entered orders that ended the Transition Task Force and revised the monitoring order, but left in place the open-ended funding provision.
 The State is currently working to meet the requirements of the Exit Plan.